alegunta-git/turbo-guide/books/1 quotes.md

-## Poems
-* Robert Frost
-* Matthew 7:7
-  * "Ask and it will be given to you; seek and you will find;
-  * knock and the door will be opened to you.For everyone who asks."
-* Recourse to Shakespeare to emphasize that tomorrow belongs to the people who prepare for it today
-  * There is a tide in the affaris of men , which , taken at the flood , leads on to fortune
-  * Omitted , all the voyage of their life is bound in shallows and in miseries
-  * On such a full sea ae we now afloat , And we must take the current when it serves , or Lose our ventures

 ## IMP
 * OPM , OPK , OPE
 * Newton :"If I have seen further, it is by standing on the shoulders of giants."